Roadmap

 Self-managed email

-The client creates mailboxes, aliases, and forwards on their own through the interface — without contacting us.
-Right now this is only done via API.
+The client creates mailboxes, aliases, and forwarding rules on their own through the interface — without contacting us.
+Right now this is only possible via the API.

 • Web interface for creating and deleting mailboxes